Related Links

 Setting Up Your Materials

 Note: The blue light made by the luminol reaction is best viewed in a dimly lit room.
-You might want to perform the experiments on a bathroom counter so you can shut out surrounding light by closing the door.
+You might want to perform the experiments in a location where you can shut out surrounding light by closing the door.
+You will use a digital camera to capture the luminol glow.

 1. Read the information pamphlet that accompanies the Cool Blue Light Experiment Kit.

-4. Add one scoop each of luminol and perborate mixtures and a few copper sulfate crystals to each cup.
+3. Add one scoop each of luminol and perborate mixtures to each cup as shown in Figure 5.

 1. Add a consistent amount of each chemical.